 Treatment of Heat Stroke:

-- If CPR is needed the rescuer should administer it and contact EMS and retrieve a AED through the use of a bystander if possible.
+- If CPR is needed the rescuer should administer it and contact EMS and retrieve an AED through the use of a bystander if possible.

-- The patient should be removed from the environment and placed into the coolest place available.
+- The patient should be removed from the environment and placed in the coolest place available.

 - Contact EMS immediately.

 To prevent heat stroke people should be careful not to overexert themselves in hot and humid environments and lead healthy lifestyles without drug or alcohol abuse.
-To learn more about caring for and recognizing patients with heat stroke enrol into a standard first aid course.
+To learn more about caring for and recognizing patients with heat stroke enroll in a standard first aid course.